georgelza/DataPipeline-MQTT_Fluss_Prometheus/devlab0/README.md

 ## Environment configuration and deployment

-See the master <root>/`README.md` file for the basic downloading of all the containers and library/jar files and building various containers images used and then see the "Run the stack - Example 1" lower down.
+See the master <root>/`README.md` file for the basic downloading of all the containers and library/jar files and building various containers images used and then see the "Run the stack" lower down.

 ### To test the stack see:  ->  Create Fluss Catalog